cprg210/cprg210.github.io/_posts/2020-07-09-day-10-node-setup.md

 ## Goal for the day
 By the end of the day, you should have Node, NPM and Express Generator installed on your machine.

+**Important:** Copy [this .gitignore file](https://github.com/cprg210/sample-code/blob/master/.gitignore) into any node/express project you are committing to GitHub.
+This will stop unwanted files (such as the node_modules directory) from being push to your remote repo.
+{: .notice--warning}

 ## Topic 1: Introduction to Node
 [Node](https://nodejs.org/) (or more formally Node.js) is an open-source, cross-platform runtime environment that allows developers to create all kinds of server-side tools and applications in JavaScript.
 The runtime is intended for use outside of a browser context (i.e. running directly on a computer or server OS).
 As such, the environment omits browser-specific JavaScript APIs and adds support for more traditional OS APIs including HTTP and file system libraries.